Go Back

 • In a shallow dish, combine the sugar, vanilla bean seeds, pod and cinnamon until well incorporated.
 Use the back of your spoon to really work in the seeds into the sugar.

 • Dip each doughnut into the melted butter, and then into the sugar, turning over to coat both sides.
 Eat right away or store in an airtight container at room temperature for 2 days.
-These doughnuts are a bit firmer and dryer than normal, but it makes them great for dipping into coffee, hot chocolate or melted chocolate like you would churros!
+These doughnuts are a bit firmer and dryer than normal, but it makes them great for dipping into coffee, hot chocolate or melted chocolate like you would churros.
+Enjoy!